kubedb/docs/docs/guides/elasticsearch/reconfigure_tls/elasticsearch.md

 ```

-Now, Let's create a new `Issuer` using the `mongo-new-ca` secret that we have just created.
+Now, Let's create a new `Issuer` using the `es-new-ca` secret that we have just created.
 The `YAML` file looks like this:

 ```yaml
 apiVersion: cert-manager.io/v1